gpadolina/Notes/Python/matplotlib.md

+Matplotlib is a data visualization library built on NumPy arrays.

-By convention, we `import maplotlib.plplot as plt` and `seaborn as sns`.
+By convention, we `import maplotlib.pyplot as plt` and `seaborn as sns`.

 ## Basic methods
 | Syntax | Description |